-What is HOA?
+What is HOA mean?
 HOA stands for homeowners association.
 But, what is a homeowners association and why do communities have them?
 Here is a guide to help you better understand the purpose of an HOA in a community.

+You now know the homeowners association definition, you must now understand its purpose.
 The main reason for creating a homeowner association is to increase property values.
-Through maintaining communal areas and enforcing HOA rules and regulations, property values can go up immensely over time.
+Through maintaining communal areas and enforcing rules and regulations, property values can go up immensely over time.
 These keep the overall community looking nice and keep the home somewhat cohesive.

 When an individual or a family buys a home in the residential community, they automatically become a member of the homeowners association.
 When the community starts to grow, the developer hands over full control of the association to the residents.

 The homeowners then elect a qualified Board of Directors who are interested in overseeing the community and its operations.

 Once an HOA has been handed to the homeowners, they elect a qualified Board of Directors.
 These are volunteer homeowners who are interested in overseeing the community and its operations.